 This vegan avocado and basil pesto recipe is super flavorful, creamy, quick and easy to make.
-It's loaded with nutrient-rich fresh herbs, healthy fats and ready in 15 minutes!
-Like a traditional pesto recipe, enjoy on your favorite pasta, zucchini noodles or alongside any healthy recipes.
+It's loaded with fresh herbs and ready in 15 minutes!
+Like a traditional pesto recipe, enjoy on your favorite pasta, zucchini noodles or alongside any tasty recipes.

 Why this vegan pesto recipe works